vedmakk/a11y-deepsee/README.md

   - green dot that indicates where the audio source is panned
 - Runs locally (no internet connection once the model checkpoint has been downloaded the first time).

-> NOTE This proof-of-concept uses simple stereo panning – it does **not** use Apple’s head-tracked spatial audio APIs.
-You can improve fidelity by implementing an `AudioOutput` that uses a true binaural renderer (e.g. `pyroomacoustics`).
+> NOTE The default OpenAL backend already renders a basic 3-D scene.
+You can plug in an even more advanced HRTF renderer by implementing a custom `AudioOutput` (e.g. using `pyroomacoustics`).

 ## Installation